Latin American Conference on

 RegistratiON

-Confirmed Bridge Talk Speakers
+Bridge Talk Speakers

 "Bridge" talks are intended to provide a connection between the main topics of the conference and to fuel conversations during our conference.